How to add a feedback form to a static website without a backend.

 For landing pages, static sites, promo pages, and MVPs, an external lead capture service is the best fit: the site sends the form to the API, and the service delivers the submission to Telegram, Email, or Webhook.

-This way, you don't write a backend for just one form and still get reliable delivery, anti-spam, submission history, and integration control.
+This way, you don't write a backend just for one form and still get reliable delivery, anti-spam, submission history, and integration control.

 CTA